Kuifje – De Zonnetempel (De Musical): The Music

-The show boasts an impressive orchestral score composed by Dirk Brossé with lyrics by Seth Gaaikema and performed by Het Nationaal Orkest Van België (the National Orchestra of Belgium).
+The show boasts an orchestral score composed by Dirk Brossé with lyrics by Seth Gaaikema and performed by Het Nationaal Orkest Van België (the National Orchestra of Belgium).
 There are around twenty different songs in the show, and a few reprises.
 The two main themes that run throughout the show are Haddock's (first heard when he performs the trick with the whisky, later heard in full at the docks) and De Zon, or Kuifje's theme, sung first after his leaving the hospital and as a finale.

 Two CDs were released for the actual show – the first, a single of De Zon released on 9 April 2001 featured the actors playing Kuifje and Haddock, and a children's choir plus an instrumental version of the song.
 It also contained interactive features and some desktop wallpapers.

 The second CD (released on 2 October 2001) was a full cast album for the show, containing 18 studio-recorded songs sung by the original cast.
 Most songs were present in their full versions as heard in the show, in the correct chronological order.

 However, four songs were omitted completely – one, Wandelen in de zon met Zonnebloem takes place in the garden of Bergamot's villa; two others are sung by Castafiore and are heard at Molensloot in the first act De Milanese Nachtegaal, and in her dressing room in the second act Het leven is als een Opera.
 The last one is Bruno's song Niets in mouw that lasts about 30 seconds in the show.
 None of the reprises were recorded for the cast album.

 A third CD released in 2002 contained a thirteen-minute orchestral suite based on some of the songs appearing in the show.
 The music was performed by the JWF Military Orchestra, conducted by Jørgen Jensen.
 It is listed in the Audio Releases section below.